zsabbagh/dd2480-assignment-3/README.md

 2. What are the limitations of your own tool?

+- One limitation of the tool is simple if statements in the code with no explicit else statements.
+Our tool would not recognize the alternative branch (corresponding to an else) if it does not explicitly say so.

+- Another limitation is that the tool wont work on ternary operators.

+- A third limiation which was discovered during the improvement of coverage, is early return statements.
+The tool write the final report of covered branches in the end of the function before return.
+In `sort_matrix_diagonally.py` one branch (an if-statement) was only included in the coverage report as missing.
+This was due to the fact that the function returned immidiately if it stepped into the statement.
+To solve this we'd have to add the reporting before each return statement, or we would have to have to rewrite the function making sure that all returns are made after the coverage reporting.

 3. Are the results of your tool consistent with existing coverage tools?

 ## Coverage improvement